whatmakeart/modeling-and-fabrication/content/modules/07-3d-printing-design/7-03-photographing-3d-artwork/index.md

 Cellphone cameras are great for taking pictures when a better camera is not available but in most artwork documentation settings a cellphone camera's image will not do your artwork any favors and might actually make it look worse.
-If you do document artwork with a cellphone make sure to set the camera app to take RAW photos.
+If you have no other option than to document artwork with a cellphone make sure to set the camera app to take RAW photos.
+This will give you more options for improving the image with post processing than with a compressed jpg.
 In a well lit environment such as outdoor sunshine, a cellphone camera can take a decent photo but your future self will thank you for taking a higher resolution, higher quality photo with the larger sensor and better lens of a higher quality camera.